 As the holidays roll around, I make a big pot of seafood stew in the Italian Christmas tradition of the Feast of the Seven Fishes.
 This stew provides a wonderful opportunity for my family to sample a wide diversity of seafood.
 Having a plethora of species in the pot doesn’t necessarily make dinnertime more complicated.
 Like most other stews, seafood stews can be cooked ahead of time, gently warmed when required, and be all the better for it.
 This fact makes it a perfect dish for a stress-free holiday gathering.

 I’ve provided my favorite recipe below, but the direction a cook can take a seafood stew is limited only by the cook’s taste and sense of adventure.
-Ingredients can be bold like garlic, acidic like tomatoes; sweet like butternut squash; subtle like fennel; or, surprising like cinnamon, chile flakes and orange zest.
+Ingredients can be bold like garlic, acidic like tomatoes; sweet like butternut squash; subtle like fennel; or, surprising like cinnamon, chile flakes, and orange zest.

 The seafood in the mix can be of any combination you like.
-But success of the final dish relies on knowing the required cook time for each type you choose to use so you can cook them gently as you go.
-For example, you can searing scallops on one side as a first step to give them texture when they are nestled back into the stew.
-The caramelized bits left on the pot’s surface after searing the scallops also adds flavor to the liquid in which you can steam clams and mussels.
-The shellfish as they open, will contribute their juices to the broth which then can be used to gently poach the shrimp and flaky fish cut into similarly sized pieces.
+But the success of the final dish relies on knowing the required cook time for each type you choose to use so you can cook them gently as you go.
+For example, you can searing scallops on one side as a first step to giving them texture when they are nestled back into the stew.
+The caramelized bits left on the pot’s surface after searing the scallops also add flavor to the liquid in which you can steam clams and mussels.
+The shellfish as they open will contribute their juices to the broth which then can be used to gently poach the shrimp and flaky fish cut into similarly sized pieces.
 Since none of these individual seafood items require much cooking time, it is the layering of flavors that makes these ingredients better for being brought together in one pot.